November is Pancreatic Cancer Awareness Month

 Smoking, being overweight, having diabetes, chronic pancreatitis, and certain hereditary conditions are risk factors for pancreatic cancer.

-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that there will be over 56,000 people diagnosed with pancreatic cancer in the U.S. and some 45,750 deaths from these cancers in 2019.
-It is the third leading cause of cancer death in this country.
+The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that 64,050 people will be diagnosed with pancreatic cancer in the U.S. in 2023 and approximately 50,550 deaths will occur.
+Pancreatic cancer is the third leading cause of cancer death in this country.

 Moreover, pancreatic cancer is projected to become the second leading cause of cancer-related death in the U.S. by 2030, behind lung cancer, according to data published in Cancer Research, a journal of the American Association for Cancer Research (AACR).

-What Is the AACR Doing in This Area?
+What the AACR is Doing in Pancreatic Cancer Research

 The AACR held a Special Conference on Pancreatic Cancer in Boston in September 2023 to address the latest developments in pancreatic cancer research, spanning basic, translational and clinical research areas.

 The AACR’s blog, Cancer Research Catalyst, carried a report on the 2023 conference, with news on the latest developments in research on pancreatic cancer.
 Read the blog here: Pancreatic Cancer: Keynote Highlights Trainees, Rising Stars, and Distinguished Professors.

 A similar session is scheduled for September 2024.

 Pancreatic cancer is an important area of research for the AACR and its partners.
 Grant-supported research projects announced in 2023 and other AACR initiatives in this area include: